Narmada River: Narmada basin

-The valley experiences extremes of hydrometeorological and climatic conditions with the upper catchment having an annual precipitation in the range of 1000 mm to 1850 mm and with half or even less than half in its lower regions (650 mm–750 mm); the diversity of vegetation from lush green in the upper region to dry deciduous teak forest vegetation in the lower region is testimony to this feature.
+The valley experiences extremes of hydrometeorological and climatic conditions with the upper catchment having an annual precipitation in the range of 1000 to 1850 mm and with half or even less than half in its lower regions (650 to 750 mm); the diversity of vegetation from lush green in the upper region to dry deciduous teak forest vegetation in the lower region is testimony to this feature.

 Geology

 About 160 million years ago, the supercontinent Pangea broke into two large masses.
 The northern part was Laurasia and the southern continental mass was Gondwana.
 Between the two continents, a large sea, Tethys existed.
-Presently the Himalayas and the Tibetan Plateau have taken the position of the ancient Tethys Ocean.
+Presently, the Himalayas and the Tibetan Plateau have taken the position of the ancient Tethys Ocean.
 The Gondwana was intruded by few large marine transgressions.
 A deep gulf or sea existed along the Sindh-Baluchistan and Kutch.
 At one time, a marine ravine penetrated the very centre of Peninsular India through a narrow inlet along the present valley of Narmada.
-During this time India was divided into two halves by narrow strips of marine transgressions and there was no land communication between the Peninsular and northern India.
-Along the Narmada Valley, several patches of sediments have been deposited which contains ancient remains of animals.
-These fossils are similar to those found along the tracts of Tapi river.
+During this time, India was divided into two halves by narrow strips of marine transgressions, and there was no land communication between the Peninsular and northern India.
+Along the Narmada Valley, several patches of sediments have been deposited that contain ancient remains of animals.
+These fossils are similar to those found along the tracts of Tapi River.
 Such similarity probably suggests that even about 3 million years ago, Narmada and Tapi were confluent and the separate fate of these two rivers was decided by recent earth movements.
 The Bhedaghat falls of Narmada, near Jabalpur, was probably created during one such movement.
 The Narmada Valley is a graben, a layered block of the Earth's crust that dropped down relative to the blocks on either side due to ancient spreading of the Earth's crust.
-Two normal faults, known as the Narmada North fault and Narmada South fault, parallel to the river's course, and mark the boundary between the Narmada block and the Vindhya and Satpura blocks or Horsts which rose relative to the Narmada Graben.
+Two normal faults, known as the Narmada North fault and Narmada South fault, parallel to the river's course, and mark the boundary between the Narmada block and the Vindhya and Satpura blocks or Horsts, which rose relative to the Narmada Graben.
 The Narmada's watershed includes the northern slopes of the Satpuras, and the steep southern slope of the Vindhyas, but not the Vindhyan tableland, the streams from which flow into the Ganges and Yamuna.